raphael251/sales-microservices/README.md

 ### Auth and Sales APIs

-You can run this the tests for the Auth and Sales API by running `npm run test` or `npm run test:coverage` on each project's folder, after installing the dependencies with the `npm install` command.
+You can run the tests for the Auth and Sales API by running `npm run test` or `npm run test:coverage` on each project's folder, after installing the dependencies with the `npm install` command.